Towards Real Time Control of Water Engineering with Nonlinear Hyperbolic Partial Differential Equations: Formal Problem Statement and Assumptions

 For the linear confined-flow case, existence, uniqueness, and stability follow from standard variational arguments, while the Richards equation requires monotone operator techniques to ensure existence of weak solutions \cite{alt1983}.
 From a control perspective, the state equation is well-posed for bounded source controls, but the control-to-state map may lose differentiability near saturation or free-surface transitions, complicating gradient-based optimization.
 Control variables typically represent pumping or injection rates, recharge operations, or boundary fluxes, and must respect physical and environmental constraints.

-Groundwater flow exhibits strong heterogeneity and parameter uncertainty: hydraulic conductivity $K(x)$ may vary over orders of magnitude and is often modeled as a lognormal random field.
-Efficient uncertainty treatment relies on Karhunen--Lo\`eve expansions, polynomial chaos, or stochastic collocation methods \cite{carrera2005}.
-These representations enable stochastic optimal control formulations that minimize expected head deviations or risk-averse measures under uncertain hydraulic parameters.
+Groundwater flow exhibits strong heterogeneity and parameter uncertainty, particularly in the hydraulic conductivity $K(x)$, which may vary over orders of magnitude.
+This uncertainty motivates stochastic formulations of the control problem \cite{carrera2005}, which are discussed in detail in Section \ref{sec:backgroundSPDEDP} and subsequent sections.

-Discretizations rely on finite-element or finite-volume schemes that ensure local mass conservation and robustness for heterogeneous $K(x)$ fields \cite{helmig1997}.
-Mixed finite-element formulations approximate both head and flux directly and are preferred when flux accuracy is critical.
-For variably saturated flow, nonlinear iterations such as Picard or Newton methods with adaptive time stepping are required to handle the strong nonlinearity in $K(h)$ and $\theta(h)$ \cite{celia1990,delaunay2017}.
-Ensuring positivity of saturation and boundedness of pressure head demands monotone and stable numerical schemes.
+Discretizations typically rely on finite-element or finite-volume schemes that ensure local mass conservation and robustness for heterogeneous $K(x)$ fields.
+Mixed formulations are often preferred when flux accuracy is critical.
+For variably saturated flow, nonlinear iterations such as Picard or Newton methods with adaptive time stepping are required to handle the strong nonlinearity in $K(h)$ and $\theta(h)$ \cite{celia1990,delaunay2017}, while monotone schemes are necessary to ensure physically meaningful solutions.

-Groundwater models often interact with surface hydrodynamics through exchange fluxes at riverbeds or recharge zones.
-Coupled surface-subsurface systems involve mass-conservative interface conditions and may be solved using partitioned or monolithic strategies.
-In the real-time control context, such coupling must be approximated by surrogate models or reduced-order interface representations to maintain computational efficiency.

 For optimization and feedback design, adjoint equations for the linear case are classical parabolic PDEs, while nonlinear or unsaturated formulations require consistent linearizations of $K(h)$ and $\theta(h)$, achievable through algorithmic differentiation of the discrete solver.
 Reduced-order models (ROMs) based on Proper Orthogonal Decomposition (POD) or DEIM can accelerate repeated PDE evaluations \cite{willmann2010}.